rzachariah/bioalign/README.md

 ## Doctrine
 In this repo we practice sustainable development: every commit should leave the codebase in a state ready to accept new work.

-We prefer small evolutionary changes to large revolutionary changes.
+We prefer small evolutionary changes to large revolutionary ones.

 We build small services that do one thing well--i.e. microservices.